KISDinteractive/fundamentals22w/sessions/Session1_Computational_Thinking/README.md

 ## Homework: Install Processing!

-Go to [Processing.org](https://processing.org/download) and download the app fitting to your system.
+Go to [Processing.org](https://processing.org/download) and download the app that matches your system.

 Install it, go to File > Examples > Basics > Structure > Coordinates (double click to open)

 Press on the play button to see if the code runs.
-You succeeded, if there is a blue line crossing an orange rectangle.
+You have succeeded, if you see a blue line crossing an orange rectangle.

-Mail us, if you have any problem!
+Mail us, if you have any problems!